lenwood/pg_helpers/README.md

 ---

 *This package was designed for data analysts and engineers who work with PostgreSQL databases and need reliable, automated query execution with enterprise-grade security.
-Version 1.3.1 ensures this reliability through comprehensive testing across multiple platforms and Python versions.*
+Version 1.3.2 adds flexible credential management while ensuring this reliability through comprehensive testing across multiple platforms and Python versions.*